Acton District School

-Acton District High School (abbreviated ADHS) is a high school located in Acton, Ontario, Canada.
+Acton District School - formerly Acton District High School (abbreviated ADHS) - is a combined middle school and high school located in Acton, Ontario, Canada.
 The school is under the jurisdiction of the Halton District School Board.
+The grade 9-12 portion of the school is still referred to as ADHS, while grades 7-8 are referred to as Acton Elementary.

 History

 The Acton High School (originally known as the Acton Continuation School) had been governed by the Acton School Board, since its establishment of a High School Department in 1903.
 It would receive its own building (later known as the "old stone school") in 1927.

 Administration of the Acton and Milton high schools was taken over by the North Halton High School District Board in 1948, which managed high school affairs for the towns of Acton and Milton, and the townships of Esquesing and Nassagaweya, with an aim to replace the schools with a newly constructed building at Speyside.
 This plan was effectively scuttled when Georgetown decided to accede to the Board in 1950 on the understanding that the project would not proceed, and the Speyside plan was cancelled in July 1949.

-This would lead to the construction of a new high school building at Acton, which was opened in November 1954.
+Acton chose to force the issue of establishing a new high school.
+As the present one was in premises leased from its public school board, which badly needed extra space, notice was given to the district board in 1950 that Acton's secondary students would be diverted to Guelph Collegiate Vocational Institute if a new high school was not ready for occupation by the time the present lease expired.
+In 1952, Ontario's Department of Education would recommend such a new school, together with additions in Milton and Georgetown.
+This would lead to its construction, officially opening in November 1954.
+However, the school year had already begun there in September, with the school already requiring an extra room and teacher to deal with an unanticipated rise in enrolment.

+The building would see further expansions over the years: